cqtan/Laravel-Crud-Sandbox/readme.md

     * **php artisan make:migration create_users_table --create=users** (to generate a prefilled stub for "users")
 * Migrate the schema to the database and check the database if a table was created:
     * **php artisan migrate**
-* Defining a model for a table and simultaneously create a migration for it:
+* You can also define a model for a table and simultaneously create a migration for it:
     * **php artisan make:model User --migration** (Choose the singular form for the model according to a created table)
 * Creating default/dummy values in the database can be achieved through [seeding](https://laravel.com/docs/5.3/seeding):
     * **php artisan make:seeder UsersTableSeeder** (Plural name like the table name)